Karimai/designpatternpy/Structural/Facade/description.md

 Developers do not need to understand the inner parts of the complex system.

 The main goal is to simplify complex systems and provide a user-friendly interface.

+The facade unifies the common methods that becomes much less overwhelming for developers.

+To create a simplified interface that perform many other things behind the sences.